flaneurette/Task-Management-Tips/Examples/Songwriting.md

 #### 0. Requirements

--  A notebook/file called "Lyrics & Fragments -  daily pages"
+-  A file called "Lyrics - daily pages"
--  A file called "Collection Outline" (or "Album Outline")
+-  A file called "Album Outline"
--  A file called "Alternative ideas / Leftover lines" as a doubt log
+-  A file called "Alternative ideas" as a doubt log
--  15 minutes a day to write at least a few lines or one verse.
+-  15 minutes a day to write

 #### 1. Project Sentence (The Theme)

 Summarize the entire project/collection in one sentence - its emotional or thematic core.

 > *"An album about leaving home and slowly learning to feel at peace with impermanence."*